Federico2014/tron-docker/tools/README.md

 }
 ```

-Please refer [Startup a fullnode](installing_javatron.md#startup-a-fullnode) to launch the FullNode and sync to the specified block number.
+Please refer [Startup a fullnode](https://tronprotocol.github.io/documentation-en/using_javatron/installing_javatron/#startup-a-fullnode) to launch the FullNode and sync to the specified block number.
 The FullNode will halt when it syncs to the target block height.

 **Note**: `node.shutdown.BlockHeight` is the solidified block height.
 You can use the `/wallet/getnowblock` api to check the latest block height, which should be `node.shutdown.BlockHeight + 20` when the FullNode halts.

-If you need to perform multiple shadow fork test, you'd better backup the `output-directory` using the [Toolkit data copy](https://tronprotocol.github.io/documentation-en/using_javatron/toolkit/#data-copy) tool.
+If you need to perform multiple shadow fork tests, you'd better backup the `output-directory` using the [Toolkit data copy](https://tronprotocol.github.io/documentation-en/using_javatron/toolkit/#data-copy) tool.
 ```shell
 java -jar Toolkit.jar db copy output-directory output-directory-bak
 ```